storesafe/cordova-sqlite-storage/README.md

 ## Limited support (testing needed)

 - DB Triggers (as described above - known to be broken for Amazon Fire-OS)
-- UNICODE characters not fully tested in the Windows (8.1) version
+- UNICODE characters not fully tested in the Windows Universal (8.1) version

 ## Other versions